manngo/document-pager/README.md

 }
 ```

+These default settings are not in the `languages.json` file, but are built-in.

 ##	MarkDown Documents

 You can also page through MarkDown documents.
 Here the `##` heading is used for paging.

-Markdown files are recognised by the following extensions: `.md`, `.markdown` and `.mds`, or others if you’re prepared to add your own language preferences.
+Markdown files are recognised by the following extensions: `.md`, `.markdown` and `.mds`, or others if you’re prepared to add your own to the `languages.json` file.

 The `.mds` extension is for a future enhancement.

-If you include images, you can either use absolute references to them or you can include images relative to the document itself.

 ###	Special Headings